 5 reasons email marketing is important

-Email marketing can serve many purposes, and it’s a highly effective marketing strategy.
+Targeted emails can serve many purposes, and email marketing is a highly effective marketing strategy.
 Here are some of the benefits of email marketing for small businesses:

 1. People use email every day (multiple times per day!)